 We want your experience at the Lodge to be fun and rewarding.
 Fitzroy Lodge is fully committed to safeguarding, showing respect and understanding for the welfare of others and promoting the wellbeing of all its members.

 Mondays & Wednesdays

 Tuesdays & Thursdays

 To train with us become a member by creating an account and selecting the appropriate membership type for you.
-Once you have created your account, please book in on the day and time that you want to train.
+Once you have created your account, please book in and pay through the website before you train.

 Fitzroy Lodge Athletics Club was founded in 1908 by a Lambeth doctor, Dr Arthur Lionel Baly (born 1880).
 As a local resident he was described as an “active personality”.
 He was aware of the abject poverty experienced by people in the area, and was keen to help social reform.
 He set up a facility offering different sports and a Scouts Club to help alleviate the poor conditions that young people lived with.